liam-wiltshire/talks/hackthesystem/content.md

 - Session fixation is tricking a user into using a known session (that the attacker controls).
 The idea is that, if the user logs in using that session, the hacker than then use that same session key to gain access to the users account
 - Once upon a time, it was fairly common to see ?PHPSESSSID= as a query string param, passing sessions IDS around - obviously made it very easy to trick a user into using your session
-    - Thanksfully, that's almost completely unheard of today!
+    - Thankfully, that's almost completely unheard of today!
 - However, that doesn't mean there are not other ways - consider this URL.
   - Again, the potential weakness is invalidated user input - imagine this `q` param is being output to the page
   - Perhaps you thought (as I have before) "well, if the user puts something in that query string, they're only breaking their own experience"